 A propane-powered refrigerator should be OK if you do not have enough amps to power an electric one.
 Propane-powered fridge vents fully to the outside and could be acceptable in a trailer with a small electrical load.

 Consider using a bar-sized, or apartment-sized refrigerator to save on your electric bill.
 My fridge is 3.1 cubic feet and it’s a perfect size for me.

 I left mine running in a garage for a month before using it.
 Some people find stainless fridges offgas less than the plastic ones, others disagree.

-Even top of the line glass door fridges don’t necessarily offgas less than regular ones.
+Even top-of-the-line glass door fridges don’t necessarily offgas less than regular ones.
 You will want to sniff as many brands as you can.

-Another very sensitive blogger, Janis reports that Sunfrost Refrigerators use fiberglass instead of plastic.
+Another very sensitive blogger, Janis, reports that Sunfrost Refrigerators use fiberglass instead of plastic.
 But, they will bake it at high heat before they ship it to offgas it in advance.
-Their fridge uses less electricity than normal a fridge (fewer EMFs).
+Their fridge uses less electricity than a normal fridge (fewer EMFs).
 They are pricey at $3000-$4000.

-Some like the whirlpool brand two-door stainless models.
+Some like the Whirlpool brand two-door stainless models.